Skip to content

 Used: for tight budgets

 Buying used between individuals (eBay, Craigslist, Facebook groups) delivers the biggest savings, often 60 to 80 per cent off new.
-This option comes with high risks.
+This option comes with high risks that would be dishonest to hide.

 The risks of used